 As you’ve probably already gathered, this is a bit of a departure from my usual blog posts here on Ashleigh Online, but I’ve had lots of people asking me how I got into journalism lately and I know that lots of you guys are interested in potentially becoming a journalist, so I thought I’d share some tips with you on the off chance that you are looking for some.

-I’m a full-time journalist, and have been for four years now.
-I write for several different magazines and websites at publisher IDG UK, including Macworld, PC Advisor, Tech Advisor and Digital Arts.
-Next time you go into WHSmith take a look in the technology section and you’ll find an article or two by yours truly :).
-You can also find my articles online here, here, here and here.
-I have also worked for Entertainment Wise as a freelancer, which was a very different experience but lots of fun, and you can read the articles I wrote for them here.
+I’m a full-time journalist, and have been for four years now (update: now seven!).
+I write for several different websites at publisher IDG UK, including Macworld, Tech Advisor and Digital Arts.
+You can find my articles online here, here, here.

 I’m not pretending to know everything about journalism.
 Far from it, in fact!
 But I hope that this might inspire you and send you off in the right direction if you’re hoping to become a journalist in the future.
 If you’ve got any questions about anything at all related to journalism then feel free to ask them in the comments section at the bottom of the page.
 So, here are my top 8 tips for aspiring journalists.